oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 The contributor is expected to create a new feedback modal that is reachable from every page on Oppia, possibly by pressing a button on the navbar (or any other spot which is easily reachable by the users).
 Once on this modal, the users should be able to select the type of feedback (technical, content, platform, etc.), add a description, upload an image, add server logs (if applicable), and optionally add their contact information (if they are open to the Oppia team following up).

-The feedback should then be sent to an email alias [feedback@oppia.org](feedback@oppia.org), which would then be evaluated by the tech and PM teams to determine if and how to address them.
-If feedback is submitted in a language other than English - then auto-translate the feedback into English and include the translation as well as the original text in the filed issue.
+The feedback should then be sent to an email alias ([feedback@oppia.org](feedback@oppia.org)), which would then be evaluated by the tech and PM teams to determine if and how to address them.

 **Link to PRD:** [Web user feedback PRD](https://docs.google.com/document/d/1ZUD7nktZrl5ZyxcXfLAqJqb6wI40U9rdg-2vHHWUZ1g/edit)